ikaem/render-blood-app/README.txt

 # questions
 1. what is that map showing?
 - locations of places to donate blod in the city?
 - how to handle errors in get static props
+  - validation for instance
+  - or bad response from fetch received

 ...
 TODO
 1. create folder structure for getting data